Bombardier: Clegg gives fresh assurances on train maker's future

 "I've been talking with the Business Secretary Vince Cable and Transport Secretary Philip Hammond to ensure a level playing field for companies like Bombardier in future.

-"They've made great investments in the UK and we'll be working closely with them to protect their innovation and design expertise."'Tragic for Derby'
+"They've made great investments in the UK and we'll be working closely with them to protect their innovation and design expertise."

 Nick Clegg was talking to me in Birmingham, where his party has held its annual conference.